9 Ways to Fix Mouse and Touchpad Problems in Windows 10

 - On the right side under the “Taps” section, expand the touchpad sensitivity options and select medium or low sensitivity.

-8. Disable Touchpad
+8. Enable Touchpad in Settings

 - On the touchpad settings screen, open the “Additional settings” link to access more touchpad settings.